What is the Chain of Responsibility (or CoR)?

-It is a phrase used in Australian supply chain, used when referring to trucking safety.
-It is also know as CoR and was brought about with the commencement of the Heavy Vehicle National Law, also known as the HVNL.
+It is a phrase used in the Australian supply chain, used when referring to trucking safety.
+Chain of Responsibility is also known as CoR and was brought about with the commencement of the Heavy Vehicle National Law, also known as the HVNL.

-Should workers in the supply chain be trained in chain of responsibility?
+Should workers in the supply chain be trained in the chain of responsibility (or CoR) laws?

 The short answer is yes, unequivocally.